sa229/appium/docs/en/advanced-concepts/wda-custom-server.md

  * The steps below are not necessary if default Appium capabilities are used.
  The server will do everything for you, however you won't have so much control over WDA.
- * It is mandatory to have SSH or physical access to the machine to which the device under test is connected.
+ * It is mandatory to have SSH or physical access to the machine to which the device under test is connect

-### WDA Setup

 WebDriverAgent source is automatically downloaded with Appium.
-The usual folder location in case Appium is installed via npm tool (`npm install -g appium`) is `/usr/local/lib/node_modules/appium/node_modules/appium-webdriveragent` If this was a fresh install then it is also necessary to download third-party dependencies (_carthage_ tool is mandatory for this purpose: `brew install carthage`):
+The usual folder location ind via npm tool (`npm install -g appium`) is `/usr/local/lib/node_modules/appium/node_modules/appium-webdl then it is also necessary to download third-party dependencies (_carthage_ tool is mandatory for this purpose: `brew install carthage`):

 ```bash